Pownce: History

 On October 30, 2007, Pownce launched their public API.
 The developers have also created a Pownce API Google Group.
 Originally, it was primarily for discussing the release of the API, but it later served to gather feedback and help developers.
 On November 12, 2007 Pownce launched a custom theme editor for Pro users.
 They also added eight more preset themes for non pro users to use.
 On December 20, 2007 Pownce launched a mobile version of their service.
 This version could be accessed from a variety of mobile devices at m.pownce.com.

 On December 1, 2008, Pownce announced that they had been acquired and were shutting down the site, due to a lack of revenue, stagnant growth, and an inability to compete with Twitter.
 Two weeks later, the site was taken offline.

 Comparisons with similar websites

-Pownce was compared favorably to other websites with similar functionality like Twitter, and was called a "Twitter on steroids".
+Pownce was compared favorably to other websites with similar functionality such as Twitter, and was called a "Twitter on steroids".
 CNET's Rafe Needleman recommended Pownce over Twitter in a work setting because of its discussion-tracking capabilities.